kubewarden/kubewarden.io/content/blog/2026/03/kubewarden-1.33-release.md

 configuration.

-The ConfigMap must contain the JSON in a key named `sigstore-trust-config`, and it must be on the same Namespace as the PolicyServer.
+The ConfigMap must contain the JSON in a key named `sigstore-trust-config`, and it must be in the same Namespace as the PolicyServer.

-For the default PolicyServer installed via the `kubewarden-defaults` Helm chart, the ConfigMap name can be configured via its `.Values.sigstoreTrustConfig`.
+For the default PolicyServer, installed via the `kubewarden-defaults` Helm chart, the ConfigMap name can be configured via its `.Values.sigstoreTrustConfig`.

 ## Field mask filtering for Kubernetes context aware calls